r7sy/Traffic-Signal-Control/README.md

 This repository contains the code and some reults for the Credit Assignment in Traffic Signal Control MSc thesis.
+The thesis is included as a PDF file.

 # Prerequistits
 To run this code install the requirments by running